matthew-hennefarth/matthew-hennefarth.github.io/content/notes/neomutt_from_scratch.md

 */1 * * * * source /Users/mhennefarth/.zshenv && source /Users/mhennefarth/.config/zsh/.zprofile && /Users/mhennefarth/.local/bin/mailsync > /dev/null 2>&1
 ```

+If you are using a `runit` system, such as Void Linux, you can also use `snooze` to automate this job.

 # Neomutt Accounts

 For Gmail accounts, we can bind all of the folders by using the following command: